codey-singh/codey-singh/README.md

 - 🌱 I’m currently a Post Graduate student studying Computer science in Canada
 - 👯 I’m looking to collaborate on JavaScript code and Documentation for open source projects
 - 🥰 I'm passionate about Software Development, music and singing
-- 😍 In love with JavsScript and Web
+- 😍 In love with JavaScript and the Web
 - 🕵 Reach me out on Twitter or Linkedin (links in bio 👈)